 Requesting an ILL

-The average turnaround time for an ILL request is about 2 weeks from the date of submission to the date of arrival in the library.
+The typical time it takes to receive a copy of a requested article from another library is less than 24 hours.
+The average turnaround time for an ILL print book request is about 1-2 weeks from the date of submission to the date of arrival in the library.
 Some ILL requests can take much longer.
-Although we will make every attempt to fill your request, we cannot guarantee that we can find a lender to supply your item.
+Although we will make every attempt to fill your request, we cannot guarantee that we can find a lender to supply the item.
+Please Note: Textbooks are not requested through ILL.

 Cost of ILL